-- Pour rice into a small pot (or rice cooker bowl).
-Rinse and stir around the rice in cold water.
+- Then pour the rice into a pot (or your rice-cooker bowl).
+Rinse the rice in cold water.
 Then pour out the residual water.
 Rinse and pour-out the water 4-5 times or until the residual water becomes clear.

-- Then re-fill the pot with cold water and let it sit for 30 minutes (This is a key step!)
+- Then re-fill the pot with cold water and let the rice soak for 30 minutes.

-- After 30 minutes, pour out the residual water - try your best not to lose any rice grains as you pour out the water.
+- After 30 minutes, pour out the residual water from the pot - try your best not to lose any rice grains as you pour out the water.

 - If you have a rice cooker, place the bowl in the cooker and turn it on.
-You're finished.
+Then you're finished.